I Am Maximus: Beginner's Guide to 2026 Grand National favourite

 Who are I Am Maximus' biggest rivals?

-I Am Maximus finished second last year between stablemates Nick Rockett and Grangeclare West, and all three are returning this year for another shot at glory.
+I Am Maximus finished second last year between stablemates Nick Rockett and Grangeclare West.

-Nick Rockett just outlasted I Am Maximus last time but the reigning champion's success has left him saddled with 11st.
-11lb and that, combined with a lack of recent form, means his name doesn't appear at the very top of the market.
-Grangeclare West wasn't too far away last year (beaten by three lengths) with a mistake at the last ultimately doing for the 10-year-old.
-He is seen as a real contender once again.
+Nick Rockett was withdrawn from the race on Thursday having been reported due to coughing -- backers of Mullins' other horses, including I Am Maximus, will be hoping that there isn't a bug doing the rounds at the stables.

 Jagwar, another owned by JP McManus, is a high-class operator but unlike some of the other runners, he is a relative unknown at this distance so requires something of a leap of faith from punters.